-Projects shall be developed in full compliance with the approved site development plan unless a change is requested and approved in accordance with this section.
-Changes to an approved site development plan shall be permitted only under the following circumstances:
+Projects shall be developed in full compliance with the approved site plan unless a change is requested and approved in accordance with this section.
+Changes to an approved site plan shall be permitted only under the following circumstances:

-- A. The holder of an approved site development plan shall notify the Zoning Administrator of any proposed change to the plan. - B. Changes to an administrative site development plan may be approved by the Zoning Administrator. - C. Minor changes to concept or final site development plans may be approved by the Zoning Administrator upon determining that the proposed revision(s) will not alter the basic design, nor any specified conditions imposed as part of the original approval.
-Minor changes shall include, by way of example, the following: - 1.
+- A. The holder of an approved site plan shall notify the Zoning Administrator of any proposed change to the plan. - B. Changes to an administrative site plan may be approved by the Zoning Administrator. - C. Minor changes to a concept plan or site plan may be approved by the Zoning Administrator upon determining that the proposed revision(s) will not alter the basic design, nor any specified conditions imposed as part of the original approval.
+Minor changes shall include, but are not limited to, the following: - 1.
 Change in building size up to 20 percent of total approved floor area, not exceeding 5,000 sq. ft. - 2.
 Movement of buildings or other structures by no more than 10 feet. - 3.
 Alterations to parking layout; provided, the number of parking spaces does not increase by more than 10 percent of the approved total and the number or location of access drives does not change. - 4.
 Replacement of plant material specified in the landscape plan with comparable materials of an equal or greater size. - 5.
 Changes in building materials to materials of a comparable or higher quality. - 6.
 Changes in floor plans which do not alter the character of the use. - 7.
-Changes required or requested by a City, county, state, or federal regulatory agency in order to conform to other laws or regulations. - D. A proposed change to a concept or final site development plan, not determined by the Zoning Administrator to be a minor change, shall be submitted to the Planning Commission as a site development plan amendment and shall be reviewed in the same manner as the original application, including review by the City Council if the change deviates substantially from the approved concept plan.
+Changes required or requested by a City, county, state, or federal regulatory agency in order to conform to other laws or regulations.

+D. Major changes to concept plans or site plans shall be reviewed in the same manner as the original application, pursuant to this ordinance.